-Antihistamines may suffice for mild symptoms.
-Corticosteroids (prednisone 20 to 40 mg orally once a day) are indicated for patients with severe symptoms.
+Antihistamines may suffice to help relieve mild symptoms of itching and rash.
+Corticosteroids (prednisone 20 to 40 mg orally once a day for 1 month or more if needed, then tapered) are indicated for patients with severe symptoms to reduce inflammation.

 Ophthalmologic expertise is essential in the care of ocular larva migrans (OLM).
 Corticosteroids, both local and oral, are indicated to reduce inflammation within the eye.
 The role of anthelmintic therapy is uncertain.
 Albendazole used with corticosteroids may reduce recurrences, but comparative data are not available on the optimal dose and duration of therapy, and there is no evidence that albendazole improves visual outcome.
 Unfortunately, almost all patients have visual impairment.